maxemmrich/PowerBI_Dashboard/README.md

 **Here are my steps:**

-I started with formulating some user stories to set the goal and requirement of the project
+I started with formulating some user stories to set the goals and requirements for the project

 ![](/images/user_stories.JPG)
 <br>